XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [Basically fairy and equipment texture, and dorm-related stuff.](https://old.reddit.com/r/girlsfrontline/comments/gziv26/weekly_commanders_lounge_june_09_2020/fut4man/)

->Can I change the censored sprites to uncensored/rejected ones?

-Apparently no since it'll revert back to its default file.

 >How do I buy gems if I use APK?

 [..."Highly likely to be from APK."
 I ain't sure, m'kay?](https://old.reddit.com/r/girlsfrontline/comments/mzp707/polarised_light_megathread/gx0p8on/)